Lloyd's publishes Interim Management Statement Q1 2011

-As noted above, the IMS does not include results of the syndicates operating at Lloyd’s.
-The syndicate results will have been impacted by the catastrophe events during the first quarter, principally by the Chilean earthquake on 27 February.
-There is considerable uncertainty around the loss estimates for this event but, on the evidence to date, the size of the financial losses are expected to be within the ordinary course of business and have no impact on the results of the Society itself.
+The syndicate results will have been impacted by the catastrophe events during the first quarter, principally the New Zealand earthquake, floods in Australia and the earthquake and subsequent tsunami which struck North East Japan.
+There is considerable uncertainty around the loss estimates for these events but, on the evidence to date, the size of the financial losses are expected to be within the ordinary course of business and have no impact on the results of the Society itself.

-The Lloyd’s Strategy 2010 – 2012 sets out the strategy to deliver Lloyd’s vision to be the market of choice for insurance and reinsurance buyers and sellers to access and trade specialist property and casualty risks.
-The main priorities are Performance Management; Solvency II, the Exchange, Claims Transformation and Access to business.
+The Lloyd’s Strategy 2011 – 2013 sets out to deliver Lloyd’s vision to be the market of choice for insurance and reinsurance buyers and sellers to access and trade specialist property and casualty risks.
+The main priorities are: Market Oversight, Solvency II, the Exchange, Claims Transformation and Access to business.

 Excess of central assets over solvency shortfalls